 As it stands today, large numbers of Americans have no idea how they are paying their financial advisor, investment guy, or insurance salesman.
 More importantly they probably have no idea exactly how much they are paying them because their fees are neither transparent, visible, nor clearly stated.

-I’ve been helping people with their finances since early 2003, and I’ve always felt that putting my clients’ needs ahead of my own in just good business.
+I’ve been helping people with their finances since early 2003.
+Putting my clients’ needs ahead of my own in just good business.